bczsalba/teahaz-client/notes.md

         + can be reimplemented easily

 # BUGS
+- [ ] mark_goto only updates after a goto action is sent
 - [ ] add_new button in themes is hidden & doesn't work
 - [ ] only the first element in multipage containers resizes